Student Bill and Payment FAQs

 Paper bills are not mailed.
 Fisher utilizes an electronic billing system where students and authorized payers can view billing statements and current account activity online through FisherPay.
 An email notification is sent to the student and any established authorized payers when a billing statement is available.
 The student must then log into FisherPay to view their bill.
 For detailed instructions, please see our FisherPay Guide.

 Yes.
 If your student account is not settled by the due date on your bill, you may be subject to a late fee of up to $200.
-A hold may also be placed on your account which will prevent you from viewing grades, obtaining transcripts, and registering for future classes.
+A hold may also be placed on your account which will prevent you from viewing grades and registering for future classes.

 If your federal student loans do not appear as a credit on your bill, please make sure that you have completed all of the required financial aid steps.
 Outstanding financial aid steps can be viewed online through Fish 'R' Net.
 Your loans will not appear as a credit on your account until all of the necessary steps have been completed.